pronapro/pronapro.github.io/_posts/2021-07-18-​​Send-WhatsApp-Messages-In-Python-With-Pyautogui-Package:-No-API-Needed.md

 layout: post
 title:  "Send WhatsApp Messages In Python With Pyautogui Package: No API Needed"
 date:   2021-07-18 16:01:15 +0300
-categories: jekyll update

 ---
 ## Introduction
 In this post, we will be looking at how to send messages using python.
 I have used this technique to send over 100 messages to someone at once.
 All you need is WhatsApp open in your browser and the necessary packages.
-This blog is a supplement to my youtube video that you can find here.
+This blog is a supplement to my youtube video that you can find [here](/https://www.youtube.com/watch?v=PszWfX8N34E).

 Libraries
 Pyautogui- helps control mouse and keyboard actions